APA-Technology-Division/urban-and-regional-planning-resources/README.md

 ### Resilience and Natural Hazards

 - [Sea Level Rise Viewer](https://coast.noaa.gov/slr/) - NOAA provided map viewer is to provide federal, state, and local coastal resource managers and planners with a preliminary look at sea level rise and coastal flooding impacts.
-- [Earth Quake Data](https://www.ngdc.noaa.gov/hazard/earthqk.shtml) - NOAA provided data includes a global record of significant earth quakes going back to 2150 BC to present with geographic information.- [NCDC Storm Data](https://www.ncei.noaa.gov/access/metadata/landing-page/bin/iso?id=gov.noaa.ncdc:C00510) - United States storm data provided by the National Weather Service (NWS) and contain statistics on personal injuries and damage estimates.
+- [Earth Quake Data](https://www.ngdc.noaa.gov/hazard/earthqk.shtml) - NOAA provided data includes a global record of significant earth quakes going back to 2150 BC to present with geographic information.
 - [National Risk Index](https://www.fema.gov/flood-maps/products-tools/national-risk-index) - The National Risk Index is an online mapping application from FEMA that identifies communities most at risk to 18 natural hazards.